Eastern striolated puffbird: Taxonomy and systematics

 The International Ornithological Committee (IOC), the South American Classification Committee of the American Ornithological Society (SACC), and the Clements taxonomy treat the eastern striolated puffbird as a species.
 According to them, the original striolated puffbird (Nystalus striolatus) was found to include a previously undefined species that is now the western striolated puffbird (N. obamai); it had not been recognized even as a subspecies.
 N. striolatus was renamed "eastern striolated puffbird" after the split.
 It has two subspecies, the nominate N. s. striolatus and N. s. torridus.
 However, BirdLife International's Handbook of the Birds of the World (HBW) retains the English name "striolated puffbird" for N. striolatus and assigns N. s. striolatus, N. s. obamai, and N. s. torridus as subspecies of it.
 To further complicate matters, N. s. torridus has been suggested as a species in its own right.

 Description

 The eastern striolated puffbird is about 20 cm long and weighs 43 to 47 g.
 Its crown is dark brown with wide rufous bars, blackish toward the rear.
 Its hindneck has a broad buffy collar.
 Below that is a blackish band and the rest of the upperparts are dark brown with reddish buff spots and (at the rear) bars.
 The tail is narrow and blackish brown with thin rufous bars.
 The face has a white spot in front of the eye; the rest of the face is buffy with fine dusky streaks.
-The chin is white and the throat ochracous with fine blackish streaks that gets lighter to the rear with heavier stripes.
+The chin is white and the throat ochraceous with fine blackish streaks that gets lighter to the rear with heavier stripes.
 The center of the belly is whiter and unstreaked.
 The bill is mostly olive green, the eye pale ochre, the legs brown, and the feet dirty green.